 - Stress: Stress is a killer.
 No matter how stellar your diet is, if you are under a lot of stress and don’t learn how to deal with it you will not feel your best and your energy will never be top notch.
 Stress increases the hormone cortisol, cortisol causes inflammation resulting in a host of physical problems.
 So eliminate stress where you can and add calming practices like morning walks, yoga and meditation to your daily routine.
 Diet alone can’t make up for the inflammation that stress causes.

 - Chronic illness cannot be overlooked when it comes to thwarting your W30 progress!
 If you have a chronic illness and did W30 and your symptoms have not improved, be patient.
 It may take more than 30 days to see big gains if you have had arthritis or lupus for 30 years.
 As long as you see some improvements, no matter how small, slow, or incremental they might be, you are heading in the right direction.

 - Last BUT NOT LEAST, test for food sensitivities at home: If you have done the W30 program and followed the rules to the letter and are still left mystified by what is causing your issues, or if you simply want to cut to the chase and find out exactly what foods trigger your issues without doing a 30 day elimination diet, I recommend using the EverlyWell food sensitivity kit to find out what foods trigger your physical symptoms.
 It’s very simple, you order the kit, administer at home, send it to a lab and they screen you for 96 food sensitivities.
+We used it had very surprising results!
+Take a look here.
 EverlyWell also has home tests for thyroid, testosterone and more.
-My followers can get 15% off any order at sharktank Use coupon code EVERLY during checkout.
-Expires 12/31/2018.
+My followers can Get 12% off EverlyWell’s At-Home Health Tests using code EVERLY

 MAY I PLEASE ASK A FAVOR?